-This is an EU funded research and policy project that seeks to construct an effective, economic European strategy model for the diffusion of restorative justice as a response to crime.
-The 3E’s Project started in June 2011 and is run by a consortium of 7 countries, led by Aristotle University of Thessaloniki, Greece.
-Dr. Theo Gavrielides, Director of IARS, is the Project Lead for the UK.
+This was an EU funded research and policy project that was carried out between 2011 - 2014.
+It sought to construct an effective, economic European strategy model for the diffusion of restorative justice as a response to crime.
+The 3E’s Project started in June 2011 and was run by a consortium of 7 countries, led by Aristotle University of Thessaloniki, Greece.
+Dr. Theo Gavrielides, Director of IARS, was the Project Lead for the UK.

 The project is funded under EU Grant Agreement JUST/2010/JPEN/AG/1534

 "Restorative Justice is an ethos with practical goals, among which is to restore harm by including affected parties in a (direct or indirect) encounter and a process of understanding through voluntary and honest dialogue.
 Restorative justice adopts a fresh approach to conflicts and their control, retaining at the same time certain rehabilitative goals"(Gavrielides 2007)

 In 2010, the Aristotle University of Thessaloniki put together a European consortium and won a bid under the European Commission (Directorate General Justice, Freedom and Security) Specific Programme Criminal Justice.
 The consortium partners are: Panteion University of Social and Political Sciences (Greece- Athens), Independent Academic Research Studies (UK- London), Institute of Conflict Resolution (Bulgaria –Sofia), University of Lapland (Finland- Rovaniemi), Jagiellonian University of Cracow (Poland – Cracow), University of Miskolc (Hungary – Miskolc), Ramon Llull University – Faculty of Law of the Business and Management School (Spain –Barcelona).

 The project was designed within the context of current national and regional policy, legislative and institutional changes and planned opportunities.
 It is based on the premise of cross-country learning.